 Expecting a new baby should be a joyous time.
 However, the joy you anticipated can quickly turn to anguish when something goes wrong.
 Much too often, a medical professional’s negligence results in devastating, lifelong injuries to a mother or her baby.

-At Slater & Zurz, our Cleveland birth injury attorneys are here for you and your family during this time when you need us most.
-Our attorneys have over 100 years of combined experience, dedicating our careers to the pursuit of justice and providing compassionate legal representation to innocent victims and their families.
+At Slater & Zurz, our Cleveland birth injury lawyers are here for you and your family during this time when you need us most.
+Our lawyers have over 100 years of combined experience, dedicating our careers to the pursuit of justice and providing compassionate legal representation to innocent victims and their families.

 Common Types of Birth Injuries